SeisSolUQ/Seis-Bridge/README.md

 # Further info
 The server takes three arguments: the pre-stress in the three square patches.
 SeisSol records the wave field at five receivers.
 The server returns the L2 norm between a reference solution and the simulation result at these 5 receivers.
 Furthermore, the server returns the sum of the misfits squared, which can be a first candidate for the logLikelihood.

+To adapt the server to your needs, adjust `parameters_template.par` and `fault_template.yaml` accordingly.
+We use `jinja2` syntax here.